rebootl/revampit-rework/cms/README.md

     * how to deploy it to production -> TBD
     * how to use the admin interface
     * how the routes and templating works

+## TODO

+* check/cleanup the dependencies in the package.jsons

 * header navigation responsive, currently it breaks on smaller width